HartChrisT/Covid_Comorbidities/README.md

 SKLearn, Pandas & J'upyter Notebook are the ML technologies we'll be using to create a classifier.
 Our training and testing setup is ___.

 ## Dashboard
-Tableau will be the primary technology we intend to use to create an interactive and visually appealing dashboard.
+Tableau will be the primary technology used to create an interactive, visually appealing dashboard.
+The two main reasons Tabluea will be our primary Dashboard technology are Tableau has no row limit & Tableau allows us to avoid static dashboards.
+No row limit allows us to upload and analyze the millions of rows of data we've gathered, without overly-long processing times.
+Typically, dashboards are shared through PDF's, making them static from the moment they're sent; however, Tableau allows us to share our dashboards and will automatically update them with any changes.